 RESET: How to Restart your Life and Get F.U Money.
 The Unconventional Early Retirement Plan for Midlife Careerists who want to be Happy – David Sawyer.
 If you think it's too late to sort out your money and your life, then read this.
 Also, it has UK equivalents to the US financial system so it's super useful for Brits, although the principles are also international.

-Choose FI: Your Blueprint to Financial Independence – This is a new book and nicely rounds up the principles of spending less than you earn, making more money, and investing wisely, in order to create financial independence.
+Choose FI: Your Blueprint to Financial Independence – This nicely rounds up the principles of spending less than you earn, making more money, and investing wisely, in order to create financial independence.
 I also like the approach of Fat FIRE vs Lean FIRE, because I like to spend money on travel and eating out and my health.
 I am not frugal, and I prefer to make more in order to invest, which is a completely acceptable way forward, especially if you have your own business, as I do.

 All the practical knowledge in the world won't help unless you change your mindset around money.
 This might be a little woo-woo, but if you're not making the money you want to, then maybe your mindset is the problem.